 Once your alias is saved, you can move it anywhere in the navigation you like.
 If you use aliases, do not change the target page's path (see below) as this will break the link from the alias to that page.

-➞ For more information on nesting pages, using alias pages, and organizing the pages within your site see our Quick Feature Demo video on Managing Pages.
+For an overview of nesting pages, using alias pages, and organizing the pages within your site ➞ See our ▶️ Training Videos: Your Site's Content and Appearance article.